.jpeg&w=2048&q=75)

 Unmatched performance, future-proof architecture.
 Worth the installation effort.

-Multi-link operation is a breakthrough.
-Not a replacement for wired, but dramatically better than WiFi 6E wireless backhaul.
+Multi-link operation is the most significant wireless backhaul advance available.
+Not a substitute for wired, but materially better than WiFi 6E wireless backhaul.

 The hierarchy is clear: Ethernet → MoCA 2.5 → WiFi 7 MLO → Wireless-Only.
 Each step down means tradeoffs in throughput, latency, and reliability.